 3. Collect Lead Information

 You might hope to close sales with your website, but it’s not the only objective.
 Sometimes it takes multiple visits for a prospect to convert.
 In the meantime, you need to collect lead information via a lead capture form.
-A simple opt-in form, such as the one found on this page from Wrike, will suffice.

 4. Overcome Friction

 Your website must be capable of overcoming friction and providing a simple, streamlined user experience for visitors.
 Since poor navigation is the number one reason people abandon websites, it’s a good idea to start with user-friendly navigation.

 In addition to navigation, you’ll want to increase page loading speed and limit distractions.